software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 2. Run `npm install` command to install frontend dependencies
 3. Run `npm run build` command to generate a minified bundle of the frontend code, suitable for the production version of the application

-Now, if we run the `./mvnw spring-boot:run` command, the command output indicates that the frontend related commands are executed.
+Now, if we run the `./mvnw package` command, the command output indicates that the frontend related commands are executed.
 We should also see that the `src/main/resources/static` folder has a `assets` folder with the frontend files.

 We want the frontend application to be accessible in a certain path of the application, for example `http://localhost:8080/app`.
 We can achieve this by rendering the `src/main/resources/static/index.html` in the `/app` path.
 Let's add a `FrontendController` controller class to handle that: